bharathprabhu01/GCPD-Crime-Tracker/README.md

   git remote rm origin
 ```

-This will stop you from accidentally trying to push changes to Prof. H's repo (which won't be accepted).
-Now it is recommended that instead you set up a connection to your remote repository on darkknight soon and begin saving your code there early in your development.
-There is no limit on the number of times you can commit code to the remote repository and remember that committing to your local repository does not automatically mean the remote repository has been updated.
+This will stop you from accidentally trying to push changes to to the default remote repository

+HAPPY CRIMINAL HUNTING AND MAY THE FORCE BE WITH YOU!